ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 ---

-{PANEL: Backing up and Restoring a database}
+{PANEL: Backing-Up and Restoring a Database}

 ####Backup Scope: Full or Incremental